har-in-air/VhARIO-ESPC3/README.md

 * MCP73871 battery charger @ 500mA max, via USB-C connector.
 * Soft-switched power on/off
 * "No activity" timeout automatic power-off.
 * USB serial jtag programming and debug via USB-C interface.
-The flash/debug switch SW2 can be an SK12D07VG3 SPDT switch if you want access from outside the enclosure.
-Or you can solder a 2-pin or 3-pin 2.0mm pitch header with a jumper cap (normally open).
+The flash/debug jumper can be a PCM12 SPDT slide switch SW2 on the bottom layer if you want access from outside the enclosure.
+Or you can solder a 2-pin 2.54mm pitch header with a jumper cap JP1 on the top layer.
+This is normally open for vario operation.

 ## PCB Top
 <img src="docs/top.png">